dfinity/candid/spec/Candid.md

 ## Properties

 The relations above have certain properties.
 To express them, we need the relation `V : T`, expressing that `V` has inherently type `T`.
-Instead of defining this relation on its own, we take the first property below as its definition:
+Instead of defining this relation on its own, we take the roundtripping property below as its definition:

 * Correctness and completeness of decoding:
   ```